 5. Communion and offering plate will not be passed.
 Offering plates will be in the hallway close to the sound room door for people to drop off their offering.
 2 cup communion will be served by the deacons, or anyone available (Addison will orchestrate this).
 The plate will not be passed.
 As we are not using every row, the servers will be able to keep a hold of the plate and offer it to each person.
 Each person will keep their cup and it will be disposed of between services.

 6. Printed bulletins will be available but not handed to people.
 They will be available for self pickup as you walk in the auditorium.
 The bulletin will also be on rushchurch.com.
 One elder will serve as greeter at the auditorium door, again, to assist anyone with questions or reminders.

-7. Student ministry, Children’s ministry and nursery will be closed.
+7. Student ministry, Children’s ministry and nursery will reopen on June 28th.
 Student and Children’s ministry will continue to be posted online.
 Cry room will stay open.
 All parts of the church not being used will be shut and locked or signed off (backyard, foyer restroom, kitchens, hallway classrooms etc.) Tables will be removed from foyer and no coffee will be served.
 Laura R. will have small activities for children available for parents to utilize during the service if they wish.

 8. No regular Sunday School classes.
 It will just be our proper worship time for a while, probably through all of May and perhaps June

 9. Masks are recommended though not required, except by those preparing and serving communion.
 We have some available at the church entrances for those who do not have any.